PennyLaneAI/pennylane/doc/development/guide/architecture.rst

 call the :meth:`.Operator.queue` method.
 The operators themselves queue themselves to the surrounding :class:`~.QueuingContext`.

-Measurement functions such as :meth:`qml.expval` are responsible for queuing observables.
+Measurement functions such as :func:`~.expval` are responsible for queuing observables.

 For further details, refer to the description in :class:`~.QueuingContext`.